P ≠ NP Proof

 solve the P versus NP question.
 From important papers upon the matter, there

-are only some “negative” results, like the referred ones in Sections 6 and 7
+are only some “negative” results, like the ones referred to in Sections 6 and 7

 and, more recently, as an extension of the relativization